Conditional Gradients for the Approximate Vanishing Ideal: Numerical Experiments

-\paragraph{Implementation.} All experiments are performed on an NVIDIA TITAN RTX GPU with 24GB RAM and a 64-core AMD Ryzen Threadripper 3990X CPU at 3.30 GHz with 128 GB RAM.
-Our code is publicly available on \href{https://github.com/ZIB-IOL/cgavi/releases/tag/v1.0.0}{GitHub}.
-The algorithms are:
+The numerical experiments are implemented in \textsc{Python} and performed on an Nvidia GeForce RTX 3080 GPU with 10GB RAM and an Intel Core i7 11700K 8x CPU at 3.60GHz with 64 GB RAM.
+Our code is publicly available on \href{https://github.com/ZIB-IOL/cgavi/releases/tag/v2.0.0}{GitHub}.
+For all generator-constructing algorithms, we use the definition of $\psi$-approximately vanishing in Definition~\ref{definition:approximately_vanishing_ideal}.

-\underline{$\ell_1$-\cgavi{}:} We implement \oavi{} with \pfw{} and $\ell_2$-regularized squared loss as \cvxoracle{} for \eqref{eq:ccop} with $\eps = \psi / 2$ and radius $\tau = 50$\footnote{We observe that the radii of the feasibility regions do not affect the numerical results when chosen sufficiently large and that the effect of $\eps \in ]0, \psi[$ is small.} using line search. \pfw{} is terminated when the polynomial corresponding to the constructed iterate is guaranteed to be $\psi$-approximately vanishing, if the Frank-Wolfe gap is smaller than $\eps$, or if no significant progress is made during an iteration.